yzerlaut/graphs/README.md

 *Get your plots right, all along your analysis workflow.
 A layer on top of `matplotlib` to achieve flexible & high-standard data visualization across different mediums.*

+## Overview: a quick tour of the functionalities

 Typically a data science project involves:

 ### Data mining in Jupyter Notebooks